maxbarkouras/escape-lockdown-browser/README.md

-# LockdownBrowser
+# Escape LockDown Browser
-LockDown Browser exploit to escape "locked" state and remove keyboard/mouse hooks, allowing for Alt+Tab, opening other processes, etc
+LockDown Browser injection to escape "locked" state and remove keyboard/mouse hooks, allowing for normal and undetected computer use.